- You could get affordable ACA-compliant coverage if you work for a small business that doesn’t offer health benefits

 - Premium subsidies could make your individual health insurance very affordable.
 In the individual market for comprehensive health insurance, premium tax credits (premium subsidies) established by the Affordable Care Act might pay a substantial portion of the monthly cost of the health plan.
 Depending on your income and the plan you select, it’s possible that the subsidies might cover the full cost.
 And the subsidies are larger and more widely available than they used to be, thanks to the American Rescue Plan (ARP).
 You can use our subsidy calculator to get an idea of how much your subsidy could be, and read our summary of the improved affordability of health coverage as a result of the ARP.

 - Silver plans can further reduce your insurance costs.
-Pay particular attention to Silver plans if your household’s income isn’t more than 250% of the poverty level (that’s $65,500 for a family of four).
+Pay particular attention to Silver plans if your household’s income isn’t more than 250% of the poverty level (that’s $66,250 for a family of four enrolling in coverage for 2022).
 Income-based cost-sharing reductions will make your coverage more robust, but they’re only available if you choose a Silver plan.
-Cost-sharing reductions are particularly strong at incomes up to 200% FPL – and Silver plans are now available free at incomes up to 150% FPL and at much lower cost than previously at incomes above that level.
+Cost-sharing reductions are particularly strong at incomes up to 200% FPL – and Silver plans are now available free at incomes up to 150% FPL and at a much lower cost than previously at incomes above that level.

 - You can use a health savings account.
 If you’re interested in contributing to a health savings account, you’ll need to purchase an HSA-qualified high-deductible health plan.